MicrosoftLearning/AZ-1012-Govern-AI-Ready-Infrastructure/Instructions/Labs/AZ-1012-Govern-AI-Ready_1.4.1_Configure_content_filter_with_jailbreak_protection_classic.md

 ### Task 3: Perform cleanup

-1. In the web browser displaying the Azure AI Foundry portal, navigate back to the **Build Trusted AI with guardrails and controls** pane and select **Content filters**.
+1. In the web browser displaying the Microsoft Foundry portal, navigate back to the **Build Trusted AI with guardrails and controls** pane and select **Content filters**.
 1. On the **Guardrails + Controls** page, select the checkbox next to the **CustomComplianceContentFilter** entry, select **Delete**, and, when prompted for confirmation, select **Delete** again.
 1. On the **Guardrails + Controls** page, at the bottom of the navigation menu on the left, select **Management center**.
 1. On the **content-filter-project-resource** page, select the **content-filter-project** entry, select **Delete project**, and, when prompted for confirmation, select **Delete** again.
-1. Open another tab in the web browser displaying the Azure AI Foundry portal, navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and, if prompted, sign in by providing the same credentials you have been using throughout this exercise.
+1. Open another tab in the web browser displaying the Microsoft Foundry portal, navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and, if prompted, sign in by providing the same credentials you have been using throughout this exercise.
 1. In the Azure portal, use the **Search** text box at the top of the page to search for **content-filter-project-RG** and, in the list of results, select **content-filter-project-RG**.
 1. On the **content-filter-project-RG** page, select **Delete resource group**, on the **Delete a resource group** pane, in the **Enter resource group name to confirm deletion** text box, enter **content-filter-project-RG**, select **Delete**, and, when prompted for confirmation, select **Delete** again.